 So if you want to avoid fast fashion you need to make it into a habit.
 Find alternatives and changes the way you think about clothes and fashion – it will definitely make it easier for you to avoid fast fashion in the future.

 When your clothes are produced on the other side of the world they have to be shipped all the way back to stores all over the world.
 This transportation of clothes emits a great amount of pollution, and thereby affects the environment in a negative way.

 By choosing to buy clothes from a brand, that produces their clothes in your country of residence or one of the neighboring countries, the journey of the clothes will not have affected the environment in as much.

-Of course, you always have to look at the whole supply chain of a product and you should always look into a company’s production.
-But you should keep production location in mind shopping if your goal is to avoid fast fashion and become a sustainable fashion lover.
+Of course, you always have to look at the whole supply chain of a product and you should always look into a company’s manufacturing.
+But you should keep production location in mind when shopping if your goal is to avoid fast fashion and become a sustainable fashion lover.

 Set goals that are easy to reach, this will keep you motivated much longer.
 You can make an account where you can put in all the money you have saved from not buying new clothes and decide that you are going to do something fun with that money.

 You can also bet on how long you think you can avoid fast fashion temptations and if you last longer give yourself a reward like a spa treatment or a nice dinner.
 I bet you will stay more focused on avoiding fast fashion if there is a competition involved!